firstbirdtech/emergence/README.md

 # eMERGEnce

-**!!!THIS PROJECT IS UNDER ACTIVE DEVELOPMENT AND NOT READE FOR USAGE YET !!!**
+**!!!THIS PROJECT IS UNDER ACTIVE DEVELOPMENT AND NOT READY FOR USAGE YET !!!**

 eMERGEnce is a bot that helps you to get rid of all your emerged pull requests automatically on succesful build criterias.